nitesis/octo-whisper-conversation/README.md

 generated responses in multiple visual formats.
 The initial focus is on deconstructing the response into individual words, but future iterations will explore identifying patterns and trends within the model's output.
-- ollama_poetry: A first draft by just showing a question followed by the deconstructed answer randomly word by word
+- ollama_generativeTypo_basis: A first draft by just showing a question followed by the deconstructed answer randomly word by word
 - ollama_generativeTypo_lineart: Question and deconstructed answer will be animated with outlines
-- ollama_generativeCloud: Deconstructed anwsers are shown as vertical black clouds looking like lines
+- ollama_generativeTypo_cloud: Deconstructed anwsers are shown as vertical black clouds looking like lines
-- ollama_generativeTyp_simpleGrid: Question and decustructed answers shown in a simple grid
+- ollama_generativeTypo_simpleGrid: Question and deconstructed answers shown in a simple grid
+- ollame_generativeTypo_flickeringGrid: Question and deconstructed answers shown in a flickering grid with different options to try out by clicking 1, 2 or 3

 ### Conclusion and Outlook
 Preliminary findings suggest that this tool could provide valuable insights